Robrowno/rock-paper-scissors/README.md

 I began this project with a mobile first approach, with the goal of having a website that works fluently between a minimum width of 320px (such as a small mobile device) up to 1440px wide (such as a large laptop).

 In order to do this, I tested my application on the following devices:
-- Iphone 5
+- Iphone 6s
 - Iphone 12
 - Macbook Pro
 - Using the responsiveness checker in dev tools to visualise no other devices.

 Test:
 - Using deployed link, open the Rock Paper Scissors game on Iphone and Mac to test functions, check for bugs and unexpected styling issues.
-- Using dev tools on my computer, I opened the website through the same link and right clicked my mouse to bring up an options list that brought up the dev tools option.
+- Using dev tools on my computer, I opened the website through the same link and right clicked my mouse to bring up an options list that brought up the dev tools option (inspect).
 - If responsiveness on mobile and laptop is satisfactory, move to dev tools and select the preset widths above the website for mobile small, medium, large, tablet, laptop regular, large and large monitor.
 To further test, select the dimensions tab and select individual devices to visualise on acurate pixel sizes for various phones and tablets on the market right now.